-- Pimsleur Language Aptitude Battery
+- 1. Pimsleur Language Aptitude Battery

-This is a diagnostic test designed to assess a child's language aptitude.

-- 2. World Language teacher recommendation

-- 3. Language Arts MAP testing
+This is a diagnostic test designed to assess a child's language aptitude. - 2.
+World Language teacher recommendation - 3.
+Language Arts MAP testing - 4.
+NJSLA (Due to the pandemic we will adjust the criteria and use available data)

-- 4. PARCC (Spring 2018)